dafny-lang/dafny/docs/OnlineTutorial/guide.md

 This says that some property holds for each element of the array.
 The implication makes sure that `k` is actually a valid index into the array before evaluating the second part of the expression.
-Dafny can use this fact not only to prove that the array is accessed safely, but also reduce the set of integers it must consider to only those that are indices into the array.
+Dafny can use this fact not only to prove that the array is accessed safely, but also to reduce the set of integers it must consider to only those that are indices into the array.

 With a quantifier, saying the key is not in the array is